philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 }
 ```

 What goes into the parenthesis determines how many times the block of code is executed.
-The first value is a counter variable.
+The first value is a counter variable. `i` is often used to refer to the fact that it's used as the index value of the array.
 We will start the counter at 0.

-The next value is called the conditional, where once this value is false, the loop will end.
-We can set the value to be i < teams.length.
-The `.length` is a convenient helper value built into every array you create that will tell you how long the array is.
+The next value is called the conditional.
+Once the conditional is false, the loop will end.
+We can set the value to be `i < teams.length`.
+The `.length` is a helper value built into every array that will tell you how many items are in the array.
 Once the value of the counter is as great as the length of the array, we can stop looping.
-The last value is what we want to happen after our loop runs.
+The last value `i++` is what we want to happen after our loop runs.
 We want our counter to increase in value by one every time the loop runs.

 If we log a string, you can see that it will print out 4 times.
 If we log the value i, you can see that it increments up.
 If you combine this incremented value i with our array, you can see how we can access each value in our array.